LordofBone/Artificial_Life/README.md

                         of entities
   -rt, --retry          Whether the loop will automatically restart upon the
                         expiry of all entities
+  -uhm, --unicorn-hat-mini
-  -l {CRITICAL,ERROR,WARNING,INFO,DEBUG,NOTSET}, --log-level {CRITICAL,ERROR,WARNING,INFO,DEBUG,NOTSET}
+                        Whether the program is using a Unicorn Mini HAT -l {CRITICAL,ERROR,WARNING,INFO,DEBUG,NOTSET}, --log-level {CRITICAL,ERROR,WARNING,INFO,DEBUG,NOTSET}
                         Logging level
 ```